rossetti/KSLBook/docs/06-Chapter6.md

 Most of this code should look very familiar.
 It includes the definition of the random variables to model the time between arrivals and service time.
 It also defines the responses to collect statistics on the performance of the system.
 In addition, it uses the functional notation for referencing functional interfaces to schedule the arrival events.
 Within the arrival event, the customer is created and it is told to `activate()` its process.

 The process called `pharmacyProcess` has a nice linear flow and avoids the event call back approach of the event-view.
 The first line `wip.increment()` simply increments the number of customers in the system.
 The next line involving `timeStamp` assigns the arrival time of the customer.
 Then, the customer attempts to seize the pharmacist.
 If the pharmacist is available, it is allocated to the customer.
 The variable "a" holds the allocation information.
 If a pharmacist is not available, the customer is held in a queue related to the invocation of the `seize()` function.
 The `seize()` function is a *suspending* function.
 This is the magic of coroutines.
-The execution of the coroutine literally stops at within the `seize()` function if the pharmacist is not available.
+The execution of the coroutine literally stops within the `seize()` function if the pharmacist is not available.
 When the pharmacist becomes available, the customer (and suspended code) resumes moving through the process.
 The `delay()` function is another *suspending* function.
 The delay function essentially schedules an event to represent the service time and when the event occurs the coroutine is resumed.
 The `release()` deallocates the resource from the customer.
 The final three lines simply collect statistical quantities.

-It is critical to understand that 1) there are many entities created via the `arrival` method, 2) they all experience the same process, and 3) they may all be at different points of their processes at different times.
+It is critical to understand that 1) there are many entities created via the `arrival` method, 2) they all experience the same process description, 3) each entity has its own instance of the process, and 4) they may all be at different points of their process instances at different times.
 Since many customers are active at the same time (in a pseudo-parallelism) they compete for the pharmacist.
 This causes queueing.
 This process view depends on shared state.
-The primary shared state is via the resource.
+In this example, the primary shared state is via the resource.
 This is a new construct and was defined with the following line.

 ```kt
 private val pharmacists: ResourceWithQ = ResourceWithQ(this, "Pharmacists", numPharmacists)